madixson/DogsvsCats_4380Project/README.md

 ### Software Setup

-* Required packages: TensorFlow, Keras, Matplotlib, NumPy
+* Required packages: TensorFlow, Keras, Matplotlib, NumPy, Pickle
 * To install the packages: pip install tensorflow keras matplotlib numpy
 * Detailed instructions are provided in the README.md file.
 * Usage of Google Colab for the GPU/TPU resources is recommended.